The Proximal ID Algorithm: Conclusions

 On the one hand, the proximal ID algorithm is able to obtain identification in cases where the classical ID algorithm fails by exploiting additional assumptions involving proxy variables.
 On the other hand, the proximal ID algorithm greatly extends the applicability of proximal causal inference methods by taking advantage of graphical identification theory.

-We described a number of important special cases of the algorithm, the proximal front-door criterion \citep{pearl95causal}, and proximal extensions of the g-computation algorithm \citep{robins86new}.
-Since estimation methods for the functionals arising in the latter case have already been considered in the literature, we illustrate, by means of simulation studies, estimation for the proximal front-door functional.
+{As an important special case of our algorithm, we introduced the proximal generalization of} the front-door criterion \citep{pearl95causal}{, which no longer requires that the mediator capture all causal effects of the treatment on the outcome.} {In the Appendix, we review another important special case: the} proximal extensions of the g-computation algorithm \citep{robins86new}.
+Since estimation methods for the functionals arising in the latter case have already been considered in the literature \citep{tchetgen2020introduction}, we illustrate estimation for the proximal front-door functional by means of simulation studies and a data application.

 The validity of the output of the proximal ID algorithm relies on a correctly specified graphical causal model, as well as the existence of proxy variables and completeness conditions that must hold within certain subproblems encountered by the algorithm.